Legal Blogging and the Reporting Pilots

 The children pilot launched in Leeds, Carlisle and Cardiff in January 2023 and in those courts now covers most children cases at all judicial tiers, including Magistrates.

 The children pilot launched in a number of other courts in England in January 2024.
-In those courts the pilot covers most public law children cases, and is expected to be rolled out to cover private law children and magistrates work later in the year.
+In those courts the pilot covers most public law children cases, and also now cover all tiers including Magistrates (from 4 Nov 2024).
 The new pilot courts are Liverpool, Manchester, W Yorks (Leeds, Bradford, Wakefield), Hull (Kingston upon Hull, Grimsby, Beverley), Nottingham, Stoke (Stoke on Trent, Stafford & Newcastle-U-Lyme Mags), Derby (& Chesterfield), Birmingham, Dorset, Truro, Luton, Guildford, Milton Keynes, Central Family Court in London, East & West London Family Courts.

 A Financial Remedies pilot launched in January 2024 in Leeds, Central London Family Court and Birmingham.
+As of 11 November it includes cases at High Court level in London (at the Royal Courts of Justice).
 You can find out more about that here.

 Now that the pilots are up and running, legal blogging should in some respects be less daunting for lawyers to become involved in.
 We are encouraging more lawyers to think about undertaking legal blogging, by observing hearings and writing about them.
 We have run training for lawyers and potential legal bloggers, which is available here and here.
 If you would like to have a chat with us about legal blogging please send us a message at trustees@transparencyproject.org.uk.